One thing I was a little worried about when planning my Bora Bora trip was that it might be a bit boring.

 This question is hard to answer because it really depends on each person.

-For me, I don’t think that Bora Bora is overrated.
-I personally love tropical islands and I think that Bora Bora is the absolute best tropical island out there.
+I personally love tropical islands and I think that Bora Bora is the absolute best tropical island out there (I’ve been all over the Caribbean, Fiji, Hawaii etc and nothing comes close to Bora Bora in terms of beauty).

 It literally has some of the clearest and bluest waters on the planet, tons of fantastic snorkeling opportunities and luxurious overwater villas.